-☑ The Topographic Map showing the Locations of the Outfalls is included in Attachment A-2 a.
+☑ A map showing the locations of the discharge points is included in Attachment A-3 State Waters Map a.
 The overall project description should include: the project activities both in and out of the navigable waters, the construction or operation of facilities which may result in any direct and/or indirect "discharges" into State waters.